tnldigital/better-cookies/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Tailwind, have a flick through their [docs](https://tailwindcss.com/docs).

 ## Deploy on Vercel